sophie-stan/twitter-insight/README.md

 The project is divided into 5 different packages:
 - `datacleaning`: clean the raw data

-- `wordcount`: list of hashtags and their number of occurrences
+- `wordcount`: list the hashtags and their number of occurrences.
-- `topk`: list of the K top-used hashtags
+- `topk`: list the K top-used hashtags.

-- `hashtagbyuser`: list the users and their hashtags
+- `hashtagbyuser`: list the users and their hashtags.
-- `triplet`: list of the triplets of hashtags and their users
+- `triplet`: list the triplets of hashtags and their users.

 ## Requirements